Educational Special Programs

 - Helen Davidson OT, Masters Social Science (Counselling), Dip.
 Family Therapy

 We have a strong partnership with the Centre for Inclusive Schooling who support teachers, education assistants and parents who are working with students who may have difficulties ranging from hearing loss to autism, mental health issues, intellectual disabilities, physical disabilities, learning difficulties or for whom English is an additional language.
-The Learning Support Co-ordinator also works closely with the Aboriginal and Indigenous Education Officer in the school to ensure Aboriginal students’ educational needs are being addressed.
+The Learning Support Co-ordinator also works closely with the Aboriginal and Islander Education Officer in the school to ensure Aboriginal students’ educational needs are being addressed.

 Our skilled classroom teachers differentiate the curriculum to meet the needs of our students.
 As an additional support, we also have a targeted intervention support program that runs two days per week with a focus on developing specific Literacy and Numeracy skills.